Infantile Eczema, also known as Atopic Dermatitis or Atopic Eczema, is a chronic relapsing itchy disease of the skin.

 As much skin as possible should be covered with non-allergenic lightweight cotton clothing, taking care not to overdress or overheat the child.
 Cotton night-gloves as well as neatly clipped fingernails will reduce scratching at night whilst asleep.
 Sometimes elbow splints need to be applied to stop intractable scratching at night.
 House dust mite exposure may exacerbate eczema and levels of these troublesome mites in the bedroom should be reduced with barrier methods and use of microporous mattress covers.

 Routine childhood immunisations and vaccinations should be given.
 Consult your doctor if you have any concerns about these immunisations.
-Eczema normally starts about age 3 months – unrelated to first immunisations which are coincidentally given at this time.
+Eczema naturally appears at about age 3 months – unrelated to the first immunisations which are coincidentally given at this time.